Cook Like Czechs

 Instructions

-• Dust the filled koblihy with 2 Tablespoons powdered sugar and serve.
+• Dust generously with powdered sugar before serving.

 Notes

-• When frying, test one donut first to make sure the oil is at the correct temperature.
-If the donut starts to brown too quickly, the oil is too hot.
-If it sinks to the bottom, the oil is not hot enough.
+• When frying, always test one kobliha first to check both the oil temperature and frying time.
+If it browns too quickly, the oil is too hot.
+If it sinks and stays pale, the oil is not hot enough.

-• Fry the koblihy for a minute and a half on each side.
-Cut the first sample donut open to ensure no raw dough is left inside.
+• Fry the koblihy for about 1½ minutes on each side.
+Cut the first test piece in half to make sure there is no raw dough left inside.

 Nutritional estimate pro serving